 - HSM vendor independence

 - The use of CSG can assist an organization in controlling its level of vendor dependency.
-Many organizations have policies that stipulate that they wish to be able to have dual or multiple sources of equipment supply.
+Many organizations have policies that stipulate that they wish to have dual or multiple sources of equipment supply.
 In recent years, however, the HSM marketplace has been consolidating, making vendor independence a moving target.
-Without CSG, substituting a different manufacturer’s HSM equipment is rarely straightforward and requires significant effort, while there are invariably more compelling business-focused activities for your development and support personnel to undertake.
+Without CSG, substituting a different manufacturer’s HSM equipment is rarely straightforward.
+It requires significant effort, while there are invariably more exciting business-focused activities for your development and support personnel to undertake.

-- Use of CSG gives an organization the freedom to adopt the latest and most technically- and commercially-effective HSM equipment.
-This can be achieved far more readily than hitherto for both new and existing systems.
+- Use of CSG gives an organization the freedom to adopt the latest and most technically- and commercially effective HSM equipment.
+This can be achieved far more readily than for new and existing systems.

 - Proactive cryptographic lifecycle management

 - Proactive changes to the cryptographic functionality within a business system have always been highly desirable but rarely achievable, such changes having invariably been undertaken on a special project basis.
-Using CSG, it is now possible to ensure that such events can be accommodated for without undue impacts to the underlying business applications.
-In the event of the unexpected need to cease using a cryptographic technique, e.g. in response to the discovery of a weakness, having CSG available to assist in a timely resolution could prove vital.
+Using CSG, it is now possible to ensure that such events can be accommodated without disproportionate impacts on the underlying business applications.
+If the unexpected need to cease using a cryptographic technique, e.g., in response to the discovery of weakness, having CSG available to assist in a timely resolution could prove vital.

 - CSG can be readily integrated with Cryptomathic’s Crypto Key Management System (CKMS) to achieve seamless and transparent key changes.

-- The ability to manage HSM firmware upgrades and incremental HSM deployments centrally contains cost to the organization in both the production and development environments.
+- The ability to manage HSM firmware upgrades and incremental HSM deployments centrally contain the cost to the organization in both the production and development environments.

-CSG enables organizations to be more agile, whilst reducing the cost of developing, operating and maintaining their cryptographically-enabled business applications.
+CSG enables organizations to be more agile while reducing the cost of developing, operating, and maintaining their cryptographically enabled business applications.

-Cryptomathic can assist your organization in determining the benefits and ROI achievable from deploying CSG, an exercise that is likely to prove very illuminating and result in a strong business case for using CSG.
+Cryptomathic can assist your organization in determining the benefits and ROI achievable from deploying CSG.
+This exercise will likely prove very illuminating and result in a strong business case for using CSG.